IOSH Managing Safely - eLearning

 Full support until you pass

-We provide a guaranteed pass scheme for all of our courses with an eLearning option so even if you study via an alternative method you still recieve free access should you fail any part of the course.
+We provide a Pass Promise scheme for all of our courses with an eLearning option so even if you study via an alternative method you still recieve free access should you fail any part of the course.

 The course is based on the latest version 5.0 syllabus, published by IOSH in June 2017.
 It requires 22 hours of study.